20 Free Project Management Templates (Excel & ClickUp) 2022

 C. Automated progress charts

-A doctor needs a chart to keep up with how their patient is doing and an Agile project manager needs charts to keep track of their project progress.
+An Agile project manager needs charts to keep track of their project progress.

 However, using Excel tracking tools like an Excel Gantt chart template are extremely impractical.